 Discussion and conclusion

-This paper has examined how class-based network segregation is associated with redistributive preferences and how income inequality mitigates this relationship from a cross-national perspective (Lindh et al., 2021; Paskov and Weisstanner, 2022).
-Theoretically, my first hypothesis was that the study of class differences in redistributive preferences should not only consider individual class positions, but the structure of social networks as sources of preference formation.
-Hence, my finding supports the claims that social influence and particularly segregation in interpersonal networks strengthen class differences in redistributive preferences (Lindh et al., 2021; Paskov and Weisstanner, 2022).
-Also, these results support the idea that low cross-class connections can reduce collective solidarity as they limit awareness about the lives of other classes (Blau, 1977; Otero et al., 2022).
+This paper has examined how class-based network segregation is associated with redistributive preferences and how income inequality mitigates this relationship from a cross-national perspective.
+My first expectation was that class differences in redistributive preferences should not only consider individual class positions, but the structure of social networks as sources of preference formation.
+Therefore, my first hypothesis was that class-based segregated networks in the lower (upper) classes are associated with higher (lower) redistributive preferences.
+In this regard, my finding supports the claims that social influence and particularly segregation in interpersonal networks strengthen class differences in redistributive preferences (Lindh et al., 2021; Paskov and Weisstanner, 2022).
+Additionally, these results support the idea that low cross-class embeddedness can reduce collective solidarity as they limit awareness about the living conditions of other classes (Blau, 1977; Otero et al., 2022).
 Furthermore, the claimed ‘empathy gulf’ is more evident in how the service class is less willing to act against inequality as a collective commitment when they are highly segregated in homogeneous upper-class environments, in contrast to the increasing redistributive demands of the marginalized working class (Otero and Mendoza, 2023; Sachweh, 2012).

-In contrast, to the claimed detrimental direct association of network segregation on attachment to society (Otero et al., 2022), my first finding suggests that the relation between network segregation and redistributive preferences is conditional on social class.
-Higher network homogeneity in the working class increases redistributive preferences, while homogeneous networks in the service class are associated with lower support for redistribution.
-Overall, greater network homogeneity thus goes along with greater attitudinal polarization between the working and the service class.
+Thus, my first finding supports the expectation that the relation between class-based network segregation and redistributive preferences is conditional on social class.
+Higher network homogeneity in the working class is associated with higher redistributive preferences, while homogeneous networks in the service class are associated with lower support for redistribution.
+Overall, higher network homogeneity thus is associated with a wider divide in redistributive preferences between the working and the service classes.